zeerakmdaud/zeerakmdaud/README.md

 - 👋 Hi, I’m @zeerakmdaud
 - 👀 I’m interested in Designing cool products and apps
-- 🌱 I’m currently learning Flutter
-- 💞️ I’m looking to collaborate on products that solve problems and learning
+- 💞️ I’m looking to collaborate on products that solve problems
-- 📫 How to reach me zeerakmdaud@gmail.com
+- 📫 @ me zeerakmdaud@gmail.com

 <!---
 zeerakmdaud/zeerakmdaud is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.